logux/logux/README.md

 # Logux

-Repository for public roadmap and issues entry point.

 Logux contains [multiple projects](https://github.com/logux): core, Node.js server, Redux and Vuex bindings, syntax sugar for Ruby and Django.
 This repository is a main hub to track big epics affecting several projects